k2view-academy/K2View-Academy/articles/39_fabric_catalog/04_plugin_framework.md

 **Metadata Logical Reference**

-The purpose of the *Metadata Logical Reference* plugin is to identify possible foreign key references between datasets and to create *refers to* relations.
-It is useful when for example a source doesn't have predefined foreign key relations.
+The purpose of a *Metadata Logical Reference* plugin is to identify possible foreign key references between datasets and to create *refers to* relations.
+This plugin is useful in a case where a source doesn't have predefined foreign key constraints.

 The matching algorithm works, each time, on comparing 2 field names of 2 different datasets.
 Prior to matching, the field names are "normalized" using the following formatting rules: remove the underscore ‘_’, convert to lower-case and add the table name if the field name is ID.